ufowam/pairit/README.md

 -----
 ##About
 Angel Hack project - This is a hackathon project myself, Warren Marivel and Suryva Nallu participated in; three University of Toronto Undergraduates.
-This Toronto hackathon is one of the largest in the World with 100s of teams this year.
+This Toronto hackathon is one of the largest in the World with 100s of participants this year.
 You can find more information about angel hack here at their [website](http://angelhack.ca).

 The theme of the hackathon was to solve any problem in about 24 hours.
 We chose to create a Pair Programming app, to allow remote users to easily collaborate with no downloads or any plugins.
 We called this prototype PairIT.

 At the end of the 24 hour sprint, we had a basic IDE that could be shared with other users in real time.
 Think of it as google docs for programmers; as you edit the file other users in the session see